mialkin/docs/dotnet/api/system/delegate/delegate.md

 # Delegate

 A delegate is a type that represents references to methods with a particular parameter list and return type.
+When you instantiate a delegate, you can associate its instance with any method with a compatible signature and return type.
+You can invoke (or call) the method through the delegate instance.

+Delegates are used to pass methods as arguments to other methods.
+Event handlers are nothing more than methods that are invoked through delegates.
+You create a custom method, and a class such as a windows control can call your method when a certain event occurs.

+Delegates are similar to C++ function pointers, but delegates are fully object-oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.

+Delegates can be chained together; for example, multiple methods can be called on a single event.

+Methods do not have to match the delegate type exactly.
+For more information, see Using Variance in Delegates.

 The declaration of a delegate type is similar to a method signature.
 It has a return value and any number of parameters of any type: